-In recent years companies have become more popular as they have usually resulted in less tax being paid overall.
-From April 2016, a new taxation system applies to dividends and this reduces the savings that are available by incorporating and trading as a limited company.
+Companies are a popular business structure as they generally result in less tax being paid overall.
+However the changes to tax rates on dividends and the proposal to reduce the Dividend Allowance from April 2018 reduce the savings that are available by incorporating and trading as a limited company.